mat-sik/booking-system/README.md

 ## Overview

-This booking system allows users to reserve services for specific time slots (e.g., booking a massage service on October 10, 2024 from 13:00 for 1 hour).
+This booking system allows users to reserve services for specific time slots (e.g., booking a haircut service on October 10, 2024 from 13:00 for 1 hour).
 The system guarantees no concurrent bookings for the same service and time through careful partitioning and event-driven architecture.

 ### Built With